laurynas/volvo_crankshaft/README.md

 Raspberry Pi is running [Crankshaft](https://getcrankshaft.com/) which enables Android Auto support.

 Arduino is listening for steering wheel button events via [LIN bus](https://github.com/laurynas/volvo_linbus) transceiver.
 It converts these events to keyboard / mouse HID events and sends to Raspberry Pi via USB.
+Make sure you are using Arduino [hardware supported by the HID library](https://github.com/NicoHood/HID).

 Via the same USB cable Raspberry Pi is sending phone state to Arduino.